 Her reunion with Judith was fraught, but through all that heartbreak, mother and daughter forged a complicated, powerful bond.

-The film does its best to honor their story—their hardships, the gut-wrenching decisions, the ache and stubborn hope they held onto.
-We use animation—breathing life into still photographs of Rose and Judith (with AI) —even reconstructing moments from the past that would be impossible to capture any other way.
+The film does its best to honor their story—their hardships, the gut-wrenching decisions, and the ache and stubborn hope they held on to.
+We use animation—breathing life into still photographs of Rose and Judith (with AI)—even to reconstruct moments from the past that would be impossible to capture any other way.
 Alongside these, there are archival photos, haunting bits of found footage, interviews, and an immersive soundscape.
 All these elements help "Rose’s Revenge" bring to light the extraordinary journey of two women and the lingering moral and emotional shockwaves the Holocaust left on survivors and their families.
 At its core, this is a film about what it means to survive, how identity gets shaped by history, and the ways trauma ripples through generations